asadoughi/stat-learning/README.md

 Pull requests gladly accepted.
 If a pull request is too much effort, please at least file a new issue. :)

-Visit http://asadoughi.github.io/stat-learning for an index of exercise solutions.
+Visit http://asadoughi.github.io/stat-learning for an index of exercise solutions. forked from asadough. gonna edit according to my solutions.